Do you have anything in particular that you do every day?

-The only way we acquire skill and knowledge and master it is by doing it every day instead of doing when we feel like it or waiting until we become “perfect”.
+The only way we acquire skill and knowledge and master them is by doing them every day instead of when we feel like it or waiting until we are “perfect.”

 If you love what you do but have doubted whether you have a talent for it, you might also find the below super motivating.

 I’ve never viewed myself as particularly talented.
 Where I excel is ridiculous, sickening work ethic.
 You know, while the other guy’s sleeping, I’m working.
 While the guy’s eating, I’m working.